paulshuker/coppafisher/docs/omp.md

     If you remember from [step 1](#1-next-gene-assignment), the assigned gene is given a preliminary score similar to step 3's score.
 But, this score is not used as the final OMP coefficients.
-This is because the pleminary score has lowered the scores of genes just for overlapping with another gene.
-The scores are lowered by brightness in other rounds-channel pairs.
+This is because the pleminary score has lowered the scores because they overlap with other genes.
+In other words, the scores are lowered by brightness in other rounds-channel pairs.

-    Step 3's score gets around this.
-Assuming that all gene assignments are perfect, by subtracting those assignments off except gene g, then gene g is given a fairer chance of scoring highly ideally without the brightness of the other genes.
+    The step 3 scoring method gets around this.
+Assuming that all gene assignments are perfect, by subtracting those assignments off except gene g, then gene g is given a fairer chance of scoring highly, hopefully without the brightness of other genes.

 ## 4: Pixel Scoring and Spot Detection